Fruits and vegetables are mouth-watering, nourishing additions to your meals.

 - Ten grapefruit of essential oil.

-Pour in liquid detergent, citric oil, and essential oils to the amber glass bottle.
+- Pour in liquid detergent, citric oil, and essential oils to an amber glass bottle.

-Caution: Contents here are acidic; this does not spray in your eyes or even on skin.
+Caution: Contents here are acidic; this should not get to your eyes or even on skin.

 How to Use